 Dr Fiona Wilcox, Senior Coroner, Westminster Coroner's Court

 Suicide in the family

-Ms Ann Culley, Chair of Survivors of Bereavement by Suicide
+Ms Ann Culley, Chair, Survivors of Bereavement by Suicide

 The zero suicide movement